ceph/ceph-build/README.rst

 Deprecation
 -----------
-Any script in the top level of this repo is now deprecated and should be moved to follow the structure of the Jenkins Job Builder project.
+Any script in the top level of this repo has been removed, and temporarily placed in the ``deprecated`` branch.
+If a job requires any of those it should be ported to follow the structure of the Jenkins Job Builder project, like all the current jobs in this repository.

+The ``deprecated`` branch will be removed by the end of 2018.

 Any jobs removed from this repo will be automatically deleted by JJB.